jackieqvo/DH110-JVO/README.md

 ## Conclusion ##

-What you learned throughout the process.
+What I learned throughout the process.
+Takeaways.